 I've Got You Babe

-Based on Sonny Bono's autobiographical book "And the Beat Goes On" the made for TV biopic, "And the Beat Goes On: The Sonny and Cher Story", takes us on a journey through the life of Sonny and Cher taking us to a period before they met with Sonny trying to make his way in the music industry.
-We see how they meet and how after initial success it lead to problems as they ended up playing Vegas before they then made it with their own TV show.
-Whilst all this is going on we are also witness to their turbulent marriage which eventually broke down and ended in divorce whilst they were still making the TV show with Cher going on to a successful solo career whilst Sonny ended up going in to politics.
+Based on Sonny Bono's autobiographical book "And the Beat Goes On" the made for TV biopic "And the Beat Goes On: The Sonny and Cher Story" takes us on a journey through the life of Sonny and Cher taking us back to a period before they met with Sonny trying to make it in the music industry.
+We see how they meet and how after initial success it leads to them playing Vegas before then having their own TV show.
+Whilst all this is going on we get to see their turbulent marriage, which eventually broke down and ended in divorce whilst they were still making the TV show with Cher going on to a successful solo career whilst Sonny ended up going in to politics.